Looking for something different than your regular banana or chocolate bread? You will be served here, this bread features pandan leaves!

 Instructions

-- To a blender, add the full-fat coconut milk, maple syrup, oil, almond milk, and pandan leaves.
+- Add the full-fat coconut milk, maple syrup, oil, almond milk, and pandan leave to a blender.
 Blend on high speed for about 2 minutes.
 Let it sit for about 5 minutes so the liquid can absorb the flavor of the pandan leaves.

 - In the meantime, in a large mixing bowl, whisk together the almond flour, buckwheat flour, rice flour, tapioca starch, coconut sugar, baking powder, and baking soda.